 For services provided by e-commerce operator –

 In the case of services provided by e-commerce operators, the liability of tax payment lies on the recipient of services.
-If the assessee has no physical presence in the taxable area, then the representative of such an e-commerce operator will be liable to pay tax.
+If the assessee lacks a physical presence in the taxable area, the e-commerce operator’s representative must pay the tax.
 If there is no representative, then the assessee has to appoint one who will be liable to pay GST.

 Supplies of goods under reverse charge mechanism: